awsdocs/amazon-emr-management-guide/doc_source/emr-kerberos.md

 When you use Kerberos authentication, Amazon EMR configures Kerberos for the applications, components, and subsystems that it installs on the cluster so that they are authenticated with each other\.

 **Important**
-Amazon EMR does not support AWS Directory Service for Microsoft Active Directory \(Enterprise Edition\) in a cross\-realm trust or as an external KDC\.
+Amazon EMR does not support AWS Directory Service for Microsoft Active Directory in a cross\-realm trust or as an external KDC\.

 Before you configure Kerberos using Amazon EMR, we recommend that you become familiar with Kerberos concepts, the services that run on a KDC, and the tools for administering Kerberos services\.
 For more information, see [MIT Kerberos Documentation](http://web.mit.edu/kerberos/krb5-latest/doc/), which is published by the [Kerberos Consortium](http://kerberos.org/)\.